Employee attitude: What is it and how it affects workplace culture

 Harsh true: bad attitudes cost money, and the abovementioned are just some of the consequences.
 Let’s talk about it.

-What is employee attitude and why it matters?
+What is employee attitude and why it matters

 Employee attitude refers to the mental state or disposition an individual brings to work.
 It includes their feelings, beliefs, and values about their job, colleagues, and the organization as a whole.
-This mindset can be positive, negative, or neutral and significantly influences their behavior and performance.
+This mindset can be positive, negative, or neutral and significantly influences their behaviour and performance.

 Employee attitude is the foundation of organizational success.
 As Simon Sinek, a business leadership author, states: “You don’t hire for skills, you hire for attitude.
 You can always teach skills.”
 Indeed, a positive attitude creates a productive, collaborative, and innovative work environment.
 Conversely, a negative attitude can create a toxic culture that hampers productivity and leads to high turnover.